kairosity/mp2-tunnel-focus/README.md

 4. Adding project / category functionality.
 5. Wage calculations for people who are paid per hour/ on a time basis.
 Very useful for freelancers who operate by time expended.
 6. Daily/weekly/monthly view of time spent working on each task/project. - Automated graphs with D3.js
-7. Speech to text functionality for adding tasks to the list.
+7. Speech to text functionality for adding tasks to the list and making the application more accessible.
 8. Daily task time targets.
 So that the user can set a time goal on a task, and then work towards reaching it.

 # Testing

 [Please click here to read all the testing documentation.](testing.md)